 The Green River winds its way through the coal fields of western Kentucky before it empties into the Ohio.
 Its shipping channel accommodates tows of 2 x 2 barges, each capable of holding 1500 tons of coal.
-Some of the coal goes only a short distance to one of the power plants on the Green, while the bulk proceeds to the river’s mouth.
-There, the barges are rearranged into larger 3 x 5 tows and sent up or down the Ohio to various destinations.
+Some of the coal goes only a short distance from the mines to one of the power plants on the Green.
+The bulk of it proceeds to the river’s mouth, where the barges are rearranged into larger 3 x 5 tows and sent up or down the Ohio.
 Some Kentucky coal ends its journey in steel mills overseas.
-At the same time, coal from as far away as Wyoming travels in the opposite direction, up the Ohio and up the Green to one of the power plants on its banks.
+Meanwhile, coal from as far away as Wyoming travels in the opposite direction, up the Ohio and up the Green to one of the power plants on its banks.
 Such are the ways of timed deliveries in a volatile energy market.

 My sincere thanks for giving me the opportunity and shuttling me back and forth go to Butch Branson and his team, in particular Jim and Jimbo.
 For sharing their bunk and meals with me and being good sports in front of the lens, I am very grateful to Matt, Wendell, Dan, Jerry, Tron, and Michael.